2025 UST Growling Tigers basketball team: Second round

 The Growling Tigers ended the first round of eliminations at second place with a 5–2 record, their best start since 2015, when they won six games against one loss.
 This season's two losses came at the hands of the league's two best defensive teams, where they were both heavily outrebounded, 39–52 by the NU Bulldogs, and 40–50 by the Adamson Soaring Falcons.

-"I also do not know, but whenever they're up against us, I feel that there's really something going on with them, like they're extra motivated to beat us.
+"I also do not know, but whenever they (Adamson) are up against us, I feel that there's really something going on with them, like they're extra motivated to beat us.
 But seriously, they are the best defensive team in the league."